brightzheng100/springboot-swagger-jpa-stack/README.md

 ### Manage Hazelcast in its management console

-In browser, open Hazelcast's management console by navigate to: http://localhost:8090.
+In browser, navigate to Hazelcast's management console by: http://localhost:8090.

-You then can create an account, e.g.:
+You then can create an account, for example:
 - Security Provider: `Default`
 - Username: `admin`
 - Password: `Password1`

 Then you can use this user to log into Hazelcast's management center.

-In "Manage Clusters" , click "Add Cluster Config" button to add cluster, e.g.:
+In "Manage Clusters" , click "Add Cluster Config" button to add cluster, for example:
 - Cluster Name: `dev`
 - Cluster Config State: `Enabled`
 - Member Addresses: e.g. `192.168.56.1:5701` `192.168.56.1:5702`